yijingru/BBAVectors-Oriented-Object-Detection/README.md

 Please uncomment the ```nn.BatchNorm2d(head_conv)``` in ```ctrbox_net.py``` to avoid ```NAN``` loss when training with a smaller batch size.
 Note that the current version of ```ctrbox_net.py``` matches the uploaded weights.

 # About DOTA
+You mush `split` the DOTA images from [DOTA_devkit](https://github.com/CAPTAIN-WHU/DOTA_devkit) before training, testing and evaluation.

 The dota ```trainval``` and ```test``` datasets are cropped into ```600×600``` patches with a stride of `100` and two scales `0.5` and `1`.

 The `trainval.txt` and `test.txt` used in `datasets/dataset_dota.py` contain the list of image names without suffix, example: